JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 This assumes that there is a linear relationship between the predictors (e.g. independent variables or features) and the response variable (e.g. dependent variable or label).
 This also assumes that the predictors are additive.

 **Why it can happen:** There may not just be a linear relationship among the data.
-Modeling is about trying to estimate a function that explains a process, and linear regression would not be a good estimator if there is no linear relationship.
+Modeling is about trying to estimate a function that explains a process, and linear regression would not be a fitting estimator (pun intended) if there is no linear relationship.

-**What it will affect:** The predictions will be extremely inaccurate.
+**What it will affect:** The predictions will be extremely inaccurate because our model is [underfitting](https://cdn-images-1.medium.com/max/1125/1*_7OPgojau8hkiPUiHoGK_w.png).
 This is a serious violation that should not be ignored.

 **How to detect it:** If there is only one predictor, this is pretty easy to test with a scatter plot.
 Most cases aren't so simple, so we'll have to modify this by using a scatter plot to see our predicted values versus the actual values (in other words, view the residuals).
 Ideally, the points should lie on or around a diagonal line on the scatter plot.